 De-Clutter and Clean (And Keep It That Way)

 Even though decluttering and cleaning should be standard elements of prepping for a sale, many people, for whatever reason, neglect to do it or do it well.
-So something as simple as decluttering and cleaning can help you make your house stand out in Council Bluffs or Omaha.
+So something as simple as decluttering and cleaning can help you make your house stand out in Omaha or Omaha.

 Here’s why you should declutter.
 “Excessive clutter makes a home look dirty and small, neither of which are selling points.
 If you have a significant amount of things with nowhere to put them, consider getting a storage unit for your stuff until the sale is complete and you have moved into your new home.
 And the garage, basement and attic are not appropriate places to store clutter.
 Buyers want space in all areas of the home.”